-The 85 percent/15 percent rule regarding direct services and administrative costs in after school programs as California Education Code (EC) states:
+The 85 percent/15 percent rule regarding direct services and administrative costs in expanded learning programs as California Education Code (EC) states:

 Section 8483.9(a) A program participant receiving funding pursuant to this article may expend on indirect costs no more than the lesser of the following: